ScientistWsy/Pong-Game-/README.md

 # Pong Game

-Applying the knowledge acquired on the Alura platform
+Applying the knowledge acquired on the Alura platform,

 My first game, created using Javascript: